Pentax Q vs Sony A7S II

 It is notable that the A7S II offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the Pentax Q does not provide wifi capability.

-Both the Pentax Q and the A7S II have been discontinued, but can regularly be found used on eBay.
+Both the Pentax Q and the A7S II have been discontinued, but can regularly be found used on ebay.
 The Pentax Q was replaced by the Pentax Q10, while the A7S II was followed by the Sony A7S III.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Pentax Q Manual (free pdf) or the online Sony A7S II Manual.
+Further information on the features and operation of the Pentax Q and A7S II can be found, respectively, in the Pentax Q Manual (free pdf) or the online Sony A7S II Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Pentax Q and the Sony A7S II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.